BobAProScan/VOX-Recorder/README.md

 ## Getting Started
 - Apply for an API Key and System ID - Submit an application here: https://www.broadcastify.com/apply/calls
-- Install VOX Recorder - Downloaded https://proscan.org/VOX_Recorder_0_5.zip then open the .zip file
-- Click the exe setup file and follow the prompts Choose a folder for the install
+- Install VOX Recorder - Download https://proscan.org/VOX_Recorder_0_5.zip then open the .zip file.
+Click the exe setup file and follow the prompts.
+Choose a folder for the install
 - Audio Setup
 - Configuring VOX Recorder
 - Start the Recorder